-Enrollment: Verify the enrollment printed in your report card matches your school's records from TFS 2017-18.
-These numbers were obtained during the 2017-18 TFS Snapshot taken on December 12, 2017.
+Enrollment: Verify the enrollment printed in your report card matches your school's records from the Third Friday of September (TFS) snapshot for 2018-19.
+These numbers were obtained during the 2018-19 TFS Snapshot taken on December 4, 2018.
 If you are a Choice school only receiving the Private School - Choice Students Report Card, verify that this number only includes Choice students.
-Percent Choice Enrollment 2 (Private School - All Students Report Card): In the Private School - All Students Report Card, this field lists the percent of a private school's students that attended under the Choice program as of the 2017-18 TFS Snapshot.
+Percent Choice Enrollment 2 (Private School - All Students Report Card): In the Private School - All Students Report Card, this field lists the percent of a private school's students that attended under the Choice program as of the 2018-19 TFS Snapshot.
 Note that if your school enrolls non-Choice students, this number will be less than 100%.
-Note that this number is informational and does not affect scoring.
-This field will not appear on the Private School - Choice Students Report Card.
+This number is informational and does not affect scoring.

 1 The best way to ensure correct report card data is to make sure your school's data are accurate at the source - your local SIS - so that your data are accurate when loaded into WISEdata before any given snapshot.
 Data collected in snapshots are used in every metric of the accountability report cards.
 The Snapshot Dashboards can be a helpful tool for verifying your district's data.
-Resources on using the Snapshot Dashboards is available here.
+Resources on using the Snapshot Dashboards are available here.
+This Snapshot Preparation Guidance page also includes helpful resources.
 2 Data elements that pertain to private schools in the Choice Program do not apply to public schools.

 Mobility (District Report Card): [Mobility data do not factor into District Report Card scores, and as such are lower priority for data checks.
 If a district believes the percentage is not accurate, please file an inquiry to improve overall data accuracy, but any corrections will not affect scoring.]
 Verify that the Within District and Between District Mobility numbers are reasonable for your district.
 Note that these percentages are informational and do not affect scoring.
 These figures were calculated based on the Exit Type recorded in your SIS for students in your district.
 See the WISEdata Exit Types page for additional information.
-Race/Ethnicity: Compare the report card numbers to your school's records from the 2017-18 WISEdata TFS snapshot taken Dec.
-12, 2017.
-Note that all demographic data in the School Information box only include students who were enrolled on TFS 2017.
-Students with Disabilities: Compare the report card numbers to your school's records from the 2017-18 WISEdata TFS Enrollment Snapshot taken December 12, 2017.
-Note that all demographic data in the School Information box only include students who were enrolled on TFS 2017-18.
-Economically Disadvantaged: Compare the report card numbers to your school's records from the 2017- 18 WISEdata TFS snapshot taken December 12, 2017.
+Race/Ethnicity: Compare the report card numbers to your school's records from the 2018-19 WISEdata TFS snapshot taken Dec.
+4, 2018.
+Note that all demographic data in the School Information box only include students who were enrolled on TFS 2018.
+Students with Disabilities: Compare the report card numbers to your school's records from the 2018-19 WISEdata TFS Enrollment Snapshot taken December 4, 2018.
+Note that all demographic data in the School Information box only include students who were enrolled on TFS 2018-19.
+Economically Disadvantaged: Compare the report card numbers to your school's records from the 2018-19 WISEdata TFS snapshot taken December 4, 2018.
 To do so, verify the Economically Disadvantaged Status field for each student in your SIS.
-All students, including those participating in the Community Eligibility Program (CEP), if applicable to your school, must have their Economically Disadvantaged Status reported .
+All students, including those participating in the Community Eligibility Program (CEP), if applicable to your school, must have their Economically Disadvantaged Status reported.
 See the WISEdata Economically Disadvantaged/Food Services Eligibility page for more information.
-Note that all demographic data in the School Information box only include students who were enrolled on TFS 2017-18.
-English Learners: Compare the report card numbers to your school's records from the 2017-18 WISEdata TFS snapshot taken Dec.
-12, 2017.
+Note that all demographic data in the School Information box only include students who were enrolled on TFS 2018-19.
+English Learners: Compare the report card numbers to your school's records from the 2018-19 WISEdata TFS snapshot taken Dec.
+4, 2018.
 This value should correspond with ACCESS for ELLs results.
 See the WISEdata English Language Proficiency page for more information.
-Note that all demographic data in the School Information box only include students who were enrolled on TFS 2017-18.
+Note that all demographic data in the School Information box only include students who were enrolled on TFS 2018-19.